Hello, Traders and Investors welcome to “MultibaggerCalls.com”. Today I’m going to explain the Fundamental Analysis.

 PEG Ratio:- A stock with a PEG ratio less than 1 is good, as it’s valued due to its future earnings growth.

 Net Sale:- Net sales should be consistently increasing.
-Increasing sales show the company is doing good in acquiring new customers.
+Increasing sales show the company is doing good at acquiring new customers.

 Higher sales will turn into higher profits.
 Steadily increasing sales is good.